microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 ##### Note

-If no well-designed, well-documented, and well-supported library exists for an important domain, maybe you should design and implement it, and then use it.
+If no well-designed, well-documented, and well-supported library exists for an important domain, maybe you should design and implement it, open-source it, and then use it.

 # <a name="S-interfaces"></a>I: Interfaces